Focused Puppies Training Program: Shaping English Golden Retriever Puppies to Focus and Think

 Luring is simply having a puppy to get into a position by following a treat.
 Leash pressure is pulling (or some trainers advocate popping or jerking) a leash.
 We will occasionally use luring and leash pressure, but by far most of our training is with shaping.

 Shaping – Our Primary Training Method

 Shaping is a training method that encourages a puppy to want to incrementally figure out on his own the behavior that a handler is wanting to train.
 It is similar to the hotter/colder guessing game that many children play.
-We wait until a puppy starts to move in the direction of doing what we want and reward as he gets closer to the desired behavior expecting more and more from him as he progresses.
-Though shaping takes more time initially to train than traditional luring types of methods, the results are far better and longer lasting.
+We wait until a puppy starts to move in the direction of doing what we want.
+We reward as he gets closer to the desired behavior expecting more and more from him as he progresses.
+Shaping takes more time initially to train compared to traditional luring types of methods.
+However, the results are far better and longer lasting.

 We use treats but in a different way from lure-based trainers.
 Treats are not used as lures and bribes, but rather as rewards.
 In other words, our puppies are not shown the reward and asked to follow it around to entice them to work.
 It is only presented after the behavior is done.
 Puppies are encouraged to actively use their brains in order to engage the handler and to earn the reward.

 Our primary goal is to create in our puppies a desire to work and focus on a handler.
 Having puppies that are primarily focusing on the treats themselves is not enough.
-We want willing and happy working puppies that desire above all to please the handler, not puppies that are obsessively food-focused or even worse puppies that are focused on avoiding a punishment (as is still the case with many of today’s trainers).
+We want willing and happy working puppies that desire above all to please the handler.
+We don’t want puppies that are obsessively food-focused.
+Even worse are puppies that are focused on avoiding a punishment.
+Punishment based training is still the case with many of today’s trainers.